-Beyond the publications and data store sections of the KMS, other Internet technologies may provide ways for members to easily collaborate and share knowledge.
-Some of the standard online tools for people collaborating on ideas and information are blogs, forums, wikis and videos.
+Beyond the publications and data store sections of the KMS, other Internet technologies could provide ways for community knowledge to be socially generated, maintained and exchanged.
 Blogs, wikis and videos could be used to provide tutorials for conducting some of the more complicated LCA processes.
-Some potential examples could be creating Input/Output data tables or the proper use of co-product allocation methods.
 Forums could be employed for community discussions on topics such as the adoption and appropriate use of a new impact category.

-Some or all of these standard online tools could be incorporated into the LCA-community KMS.
 Popular features of current social software applications could also be adapted.